nashaudio/manhattan-issues/README.md

 This page is used to raise and view changes, bug reports, and feature requests for the Manhattan music editor and programming language, including the Manhattan API and game music engine (https://nash.audio/manhattan).

+To download the latest version of the Manhattan software, search "Manhattan" on Steam.

 INSTRUCTIONS / GUIDELINES:

 - To contribute, email __support@nash.audio__ to be added as a software tester, tell us a little about your background.
 You will need a (free) GitHub account.